 The oil and gas industry has slowly adopted new technologies, but that is starting to change.
 With the advent of digital twins, drones, and intelligent sensors, the industry is beginning to catch up to other sectors, such as automotive and healthcare.
 By 2025, deep learning will have transformed the energy industry.
 This transformation drives the need to reduce costs, increase efficiency, and meet environmental targets.

-Artificial intelligence in the energy sector: AI can help with power system planning, management, and control.
+Artificial intelligence in the energy sector: AI in energy sector can help with power system planning, management, and control.
 Applications like intelligent autonomous grids, energy distribution systems, and others demonstrate the effects of AI technology.
 Consequently, the ability to supply inexpensive and clean energy, which is crucial for development, is strongly related to AI technology.
 It is vital to consider how to construct data centers to be as energy-efficient and climate neutral as feasible while utilizing AI in the energy industry to transform energy systems.

 Trading energy differs from other commodities.
 Energy traders face a challenge because of this, but there is also a chance because the energy markets are getting more liquid.